FJMacdonald/WordBridgeGenerator/INSTRUCTIONS.md

 ## Expected Behavior

-Because the system is purely algorithmic with no hardcoded values:
+Because the system prioritizes quality over quantity:

-1. **Many words will not get emojis** - Only words that are the primary meaning of an emoji will match
+1. **Many words will not get emojis** - Only words with clear emoji matches
-2. **Some words may have empty synonyms/antonyms** - If sources don't agree, fields stay empty
+2. **Some words may have fewer synonyms** - Invalid ones are filtered out
 3. **Some words may have no sentences** - If no valid sentences contain the exact word
 4. **Entries may need manual review** - The system marks incomplete entries for review